robinschuere/archive/scrum/story_estimations.md

 ## How to continue

 Give yourself 3-6 months to work with the estimations.
 Nobody is getting it right from the first time.
-Depending on the product and the shifting complexity, you have to redo this cycle many times to come up with a good estimation.
+Depending on the product and the shifting complexity, you have to redo this cycle many times to come up with a good base for doing estimations.